ohmqtt/ohmqtt_python/README.md

 When not persisting QoS >0 messages, a fast (but volatile) in memory store is used.
 Either way, publishing a message returns a handle with a method to wait for the message to be fully acknowledged by the broker.

-### TLS and Authentication
+### TLS

 Optionally use TLS and provide a TLS context when connecting to a broker.

-Attach an auth callback to the client to authenticate the connection.
+### Properties

+ΩQTT gives you easy access to all PUBLISH, SUBSCRIBE, AUTH and CONNECT optional properties.

 ### Diminutive Profile